 Don’t Miss Out on Trying Stroopwafels

-One of the most popular Dutch treats are Stroopwafels.
-These are cookies that are made in the fashion of delicious thin waffles with a cream center filling.
-They are a great combination of flavors and something that you will find yourself missing when you are back in your home county.
+One of the most popular Dutch treats is Stroopwafels.
+These are cookies that are made in the fashion of delicious thin waffles with a cream centre filling.
+They are a great combination of flavours and something that you will find yourself missing when you are back in your home county.
 There are many great bakeries and places where you can go to eat Stroopwafels.
-The best way to determine which award winning bakery really has the best ones is to take the time to try them all during your stay.
+The best way to determine which award-winning bakery really has the best ones is to take the time to try them all during your stay.
 Here are the places where you must go to try them: Original Stroopwafels, Lanskroon, Von Wondern Stroopwafels, and Stach.

 Make of Day of Visiting Poezenboot